vertica/VerticaPy/docs/source/user_guide_machine_learning_time_series.rst

 Forest fires follow a predictable, seasonal pattern, so it should be easy to predict future forest fires with past data.

 VerticaPy offers several models, including a multiple time series model.
-For this example, let's use a ARIMA model.
+For this example, let's use a :py:func:`~verticapy.machine_learning.vertica.ARIMA` model.

 .. ipython:: python